csbBSSE/TogglePolygonCodeRepository/README.md

 5. `run_time`: `run_time = 0:1:200` generally is enough for the solutions to reach convergence in all the cases, but it can be modified by the end-user as per the need
 6. `num_initials`: This number indicates how many random initial conditions to generate for this simulations, we have used 1000 initial conditions for all our analysis.

 Now, how exactly the data should be retrieved in the ouput is the choice of the user.
-I have given four examples, in my Code repository, where in `odecode_relative_stability_4.m` I collected the values of a,b,c,d separately and then chose the solutions where A=1,B=0,C=1,D=0 as state 11 and and where A=0,B=1,C=0,D=1 as state 6 for the relative stability plotting.
+I have given four examples, in my Code repository, where in `odecode_relative_stability_4.m` I collected the values of a,b,c,d separately and then chose the solutions where A=1,B=0,C=1,D=0 as state 11 and where A=0,B=1,C=0,D=1 as state 6 for the relative stability plotting.
 But, for `odecode_relative_stability_2.m, odecode_relative_stability_5.m, odecode_relative_stability_7.m` I wrote the definition of the states inside the code and just stored how many initial conditions converged to which state in each run.

 _I sincerely urge the user to go through `odecode_relative_stability_<circuit component number>.m` files carefully and understand these (the user can neglect the more complicated helpfer functions used inside this code, as that part remains same in all the analysis.
 The user must tune his results as per his requirements to get the output in a mode that will be easier for him to analyze later.)_